 When it comes to a romantic winter getaway, the beach doesn’t have to be your only option.
-Scott and I are gearing up for a few winter trips to share with you, but in the meantime, here’s a list of a few romantic places we hope to visit together this winter.
+Scott and I are gearing up for a few winter trips to share with you, but in the meantime, here’s a list of five of the best romantic winter getaways.

 Banff Hot Springs